Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 more directories.
 Use [`--validator-keys`](../../Reference/CLI/CLI-Syntax.md#validator-keys) to specify the directory to load the keys and passwords from.

-When specifying a directory, ensure the key file and password file have identical names.
+When specifying a directory, ensure the key file and password file have identical names, with the appropriate extensions.
+For example, a key (`keys/validator1.json`) matches the password (`passwords/validator1.txt`).

 !!! example